Anthropology (ANTH)

 ANTH 354.
 Health and Healing in East Asia.
 3 Units.

 This course examines the illness experiences and the healing practices in East Asia.
-After introducing the anthropological approaches to the study of medicine, this course will explore the practices of ethnomedicine and biomedicine, mental health, family planning and reproductive health, the experience of aging and care giving, infectious disease, environmental health, and biotechnology.
-By delving into the illness experiences and the healing practices in East Asia, the course will discuss issues related to medical pluralism, health inequality, biological citizenship, social stigmatization, and bioethics.
+After introducing the anthropological approaches to the study of health and illness, this course will explore the practices of traditional medical knowledge, medical ethics, pandemics, HIV/AIDS, mental health, environmental health, and cosmetic surgery.
+By delving into the illness experiences and the healing practices in East Asia, the course will discuss issues related to medical pluralism, bioethics, political economy of health, and technologies and health.
 Offered as ANTH 354 and ANTH 454.
 Counts as a CAS Global & Cultural Diversity course.
+Counts as a Human Diversity & Commonality course.
+Counts as a Understanding Global Perspectives course.

 ANTH 359.
 Introduction to Global Health.
 3 Units.